2023-2025 Catalog Volume XXXI Ver 1

 Administrative Withdrawal Policy

-If a student withdraws after the end of the 4th month of any 6-month term, the student will be issued a W grade for any uncompleted courses, unless the student was on academic probation for not completing a course the prior term.
+If a student withdraws before the 5th month of any 6-month term, the student will be issued a W grade for any uncompleted courses, unless the student was on Academic Probation for not completing a course the prior term.
 In this case, the student will receive a letter grade of F for the course.

-If a student withdraws after the 5th month of any 6-month term, any course that is not completed will receive the letter grade of F.
+If a student withdraws after the 1st day of the 5th month of any 6-month term, any course that is not completed will be assigned the letter grade of F.

 Academic Standards, Candidate Progress, and Grading

-Student deficiencies that may impact academic standing, which may include warning, probation, or dismissal from the program, are monitored by the Advisor.
+Student deficiencies that may impact academic standing, which may include probation or dismissal from the program, are monitored by the Student Success Mentor.

-• Warning: Status of a student whose academic performance places him/her in jeopardy of falling below the minimum stated grade required or progression.
+- Academic Warning: Status of a student whose academic performance places him/her in jeopardy of falling below the minimum stated grade required or progression.
+Students who have not completed a course by the 1st day of the 4th month of their term will be placed on Academic Warning.

 Grading